jgmalcolm/jgmalcolm.github.io/_drafts/medschool-strategy.md

      Emory's MCQs and SA.
 Every module will have lectures and questions that aren't even mentioned in the standard external resources.

-* do the Qbank questions with First Aid open and annotate
-   * look up whatever you don't know
-   * don't add much extra information to FA, only annotate clarifying information
-   * In the margin of your FA, put a dot next to material when you hit a question related to it.
-Over time, you'll see what sections are high yield and which are not
-   * after each question, look at the answer and explanation -- do this as you go so you get immediate feedback
-   * Its important to drive through QBanks efficiently.
-Toward that end Print out the questions and mark it up; its easier than futzing with questions on your laptop and lets you push aside your computer to focus.
-The second time you see a particular concept you don't know, pause to research it before answering and continuing; its a waste to guess repeatedly.
-     Repeated concepts are important, so good to stop while its fresh.
-But come back quick; don't get distracted.
    * David Young: "More than anything, Anki/FC help us avoid the number one error people make when studying: reading something you don't know but believing you really do.
 The open ended questions in FC will see if you